Global Privacy Standards

 6.1 Each L&W Entity will comply with instructions issued by the DPA in their country or jurisdiction insofar as they relate to these Standards or to the processing of European Personal Data generally, and will take into consideration any advice given by the DPA as to the interpretation of these Standards.

-6.2 L&W Entities will assist one another in responding to any enquiry or investigation by a DPA relating to these Standards.
+6.2 L&W Entities will assist one another in responding to any enquiry or investigation by a DPA relating to these Standards and provide the relevant DPA with information the DPA reasonably requests in relating to the processing of European Personal Data.

 6.3 L&W Entities will also assist one another in responding to an enquiry or complaint from a data subject relating to these Standards or the processing of their European Personal Data.

-7.3 L&W Germany accepts responsibility for taking action to remedy acts and omissions of other L&W Entities outside the EEA which breach these Standards and to pay compensation for any damages resulting from such a breach of the Standards by L&W Entities located outside the EEA.
-Consequently, any claims against Latham & Watkins offices located outside the EEA should be brought against Latham & Watkins Germany.
+9.3 L&W Germany accepts responsibility for taking action to remedy acts and omissions of other L&W Entities outside the EEA which breach these Standards and to pay compensation for any damages resulting from such a breach of these Standards by L&W Entities located outside the EEA.
+Consequently, any claims against Latham & Watkins offices located outside the EEA should be brought against L&W Germany (other than claims relating to the UK, which should be brought against Latham & Watkins (London) LLP).
 Any claim against a Latham & Watkins office located in the EEA should be brought against such Latham & Watkins office.

 Latham & Watkins undertakes to put in place measures to assess and verify compliance with these Standards and applicable data protection legislation:

-9.1 The Privacy Committee will keep these Standards under review, will ensure that they are updated regularly and will communicate relevant updates to L&W Entities without undue delay.
+11.1 The Privacy Committee will keep these Standards under review, will ensure that they are updated regularly and will communicate relevant updates to L&W Entities without undue delay.
 The Privacy Committee will ensure that any changes in the firm’s structure are reflected in these Standards and that any new L&W Entities are required to accept and comply with the terms of these Standards.
+The Privacy Committee will inform L&W Entities about any changes to these Standards.

-9.2 The non-confidential provisions of these Standards, including the content of Appendix 1 (Data Privacy Complaints Procedure), will be published on the external Latham & Watkins internet site and on the Latham & Watkins intranet site.
+11.2 The non-confidential provisions of these Standards, including the content of Appendix 1 (Data Privacy Complaints Procedure), will be published on the external Latham & Watkins internet site and on the Latham & Watkins intranet site.
+Any updates to the Standards will be published without delay.
 The full text of the Standards will be made available on request (subject to a confidentiality agreement) to any data subject who wishes to exercise the rights of redress described in the Data Privacy Complaints Procedure at Appendix 1.

-10. Rights of Access, Correction and Objection (including Marketing and Profiling)
+12. Rights of Access, Correction, and Objection (including Marketing and Profiling)

 Each L&W Entity acknowledges that data subjects have the following rights as third party beneficiaries in relation to the L&W Entity in its capacity as a data controller of European Personal Data: